In Hope Stories

 I had 30 sessions of radiotherapy over six weeks and once that finished, I needed routine scans.
 I coped well during treatment but emotionally everything took its toll afterwards.
 Physically, I was very tired and was wheelchair bound.
 The steroid medication really affected my sleep.

-I’m relieved that since my treatment ended, my tumour has remained stable.
+I’m relieved that since my treatment ended, my tumour remained stable until recently.
 However, I suffer from debilitating pain and take daily medication to control this.
-The medication makes me fatigued and as a result caring for Millie is often
+The medication makes me fatigued and as a result caring for Millie is often overwhelming.

 Brain Tumour Research is determined to change this.